-Will the transferred image onto DVD be the same as the original film?
+Will the transferred image onto DIGITAL be the same as the original film?

 Movie film has a horizontal resolution in excess of DVD/HDVD.
 For example super 8mm has a horizontal resolution of 1600 lines.

 16mm film has a horizontal resolution of 3000 lines.

 We maintain that our telecine process will be faithful to the original film, and because we manually adjust for luminance we can improve an under exposed film.
 It is interesting that one transfer establishment claims "better than broadcast", this is clearly false, as "broadcast is broadcast"!